thegodone/molds-branch/doc/README.txt

        including between excited states would be calculated.
        Otherwise "no", transition dipole moments from ground state to each excited state are calculated.

+       "mulliken" is a option of mulliken popultaion analysis of the excited state.
+       When "mulliken x" is included in CIS-directive, the mulliken popultaion of xth excited state is calculated.
+       Mulitiple indication of these mulliken options is possible.
+       Note that "mulliken 0" is ignored because 0th excited state is the ground state.
+       Default settign of this "mulliken" option is nothing.

        "num_print_coefficients" is a number of the coefficients of CIS-eigenvector shown in output.
        The default value of the "num_print_coefficients" is 1.